rcsb/mmtf/spec.md

 [ 32767, 32767, 32767, 6899, 0, 2, -1, 100, -3, 5 ]
 ```

-Applying recursive indexing decoding to create an array of 32-bit signed integers:
+Unpacking/Applying recursive indexing decoding to create an array of 32-bit signed integers:

 ```JSON
 [ 105200, 0, 2, -1, 100, -3, 5 ]